 The video below about the ‘plight of a woman’ says it all…

-The word ‘rape’ has become familiar to an extent that it has started sounding fine.
-Those days are gone when the news of an instance involving rape used to cause me sleepless nights.
+The word ‘rape’ has become familiar to an extent it has started sounding fine.
+Those days are gone when the news of an instance involving rape used to give me sleepless nights.

-I pity myself and feel helpless as very less I will be able to do about all of these people, situations, and conditions.
-I fear whether she would understand me when I will get conservative and protective towards her.
+I pity myself and feel helpless as not much I’ll be able to do about all these people and situations.
+I fear whether she would understand me when I’ll feel conservative and protective towards her.

-Indeed yes, I would love to become a proud father of my daughter but I am not sure whether I want my DAUGHTER to open her eyes and breathe in this patriarchal world and I am sure that she won’t be sure either.
+Indeed, I would love to become a proud father of my daughter.
+But I am not sure whether I want my DAUGHTER to open her eyes in this patriarchal world.
+I am sure that she won’t be sure either.

 My Final Realizations…

 I know, this thinking of mine is not a solution either.
 And we need to do something about it quickly.
-Protests and campaign after the crime have taken place is not doing any good.
+Protests and campaign after the crime cannot do any good.
 Creating awareness so that it does not happen is important.
 And that awareness has to be initiated within oneself, by oneself.

-So before it gets too late, let us stop waiting for it to happen to ourselves to provoke a realization.
+Before it gets too late, let us not wait for such instance in our lives to provoke a realization.
 Let us start comprehending the pain of others and feel it so that we start acting on this alarming situation.

 I don’t think stepping into their shoes will be difficult.
-It is because we all are surrounded by women in the form of mother, sister, daughter, girlfriend, wife in our personal spheres.
+It is because woman surrounds us in the form of mother, sister, daughter, girlfriend, and wife.

 Let us not forget that we exist because of the existence of a woman.
 Let us save the most beautiful creature alive on this planet to save the planet.
-Let’s make it a better place for daughters so that no father or a to-be father of a daughter fear anymore!!!
+Let’s make it a better place for daughters so that fathers or to-be fathers of daughters fear no more!!!